KCLabMTU/CaLMPhosKAN/README.md

 To start using this repository and obtain a local copy, you may clone it or download it directly from Github.

 ### Clone the Repository
-By using Git (must be installed on your computer), you can clone the repository directly from your terminal or command line.
+By using Git (must be installed on your local system), you can clone the repository directly from your terminal or command line.
 The command to do so is here:

 ```shell
 git clone git@github.com:KCLabMTU/CaLMPhosKAN.git